PLACEMAKING AND PUBLIC ART

 Public art is helps create a distinctive sense of place, builds community pride, and gives visitors incentive to continue exploring.
 In many cases, art also provides a sense of comfort or educational function, and it always sparks more creativity.

-At Downtown Oklahoma City, Incorporated, we are dedicated to creating, funding, and organizing public art and placemaking projects throughout the greater downtown area and educating the community on the importance of creating and maintaining an authentic place.
+At Downtown Oklahoma City Partnership, we are dedicated to creating, funding, and organizing public art and placemaking projects throughout the greater downtown area and educating the community on the importance of creating and maintaining an authentic place.
 Some of our placemaking and public art projects include:

 - Bricktown Reticulated Banana Falcon by Jack Fowler